M-estimation in GARCH Models in the Absence of Higher-Order Moments: Monte Carlo comparison of performance

-In Tables \ref{Huber.k} and \ref{mu.mu}, we report the standardized bias and MSE of Huber's and $\mu$-estimator to guide our choice of the corresponding tuning parameters $k$ and $\mu$.
-The underlying data generating process (DGP) is the GARCH~(1, 1) model with $\bth_0=(1.65\times 10^{-5}, 0.0701, 0.901)^{\prime}$ under three types of innovation distributions: the normal, DE and logistic distribution.
-The above value of the true parameter is motivated from the estimated parameter of the GARCH~(1, 1) model for the Shanghai Stock Exchange (SSE) Index data which will be analyzed later in this paper.
-We use (\ref{sbias}) for the computation with sample size $n=1000$ and $R=150$ replications.
+In Tables \ref{Huber.k} and \ref{mu.mu}, we report the adjusted biases and MSEs of the Huber and $\mu$-type M-estimators to guide our choice of the tuning parameters $k$ and $\mu$.
+The underlying data-generating process (DGP) is the GARCH~(1, 1) model with $\bth_0=(1.65\times 10^{-5}, 0.0701, 0.901)^{\prime}$, under three types of innovation distributions: normal, double exponential, and logistic.
+The sample size is $n=1000$ and we used $R=150$ replications.

-The simulation results in Table \ref{Huber.k} and Table \ref{mu.mu} show that the bias and MSE of Huber's $k$-estimator and $\mu$-estimator do not vary widely for various values of $k$ and $\mu$.
-Therefore $k=1.5$ and $\mu=3$ are chosen for subsequent computations.
-Notice also that the minimum bias and MSE correspond to $\mu=3$ in a number of cases.
+Results from Table \ref{Huber.k} and Table~\ref{mu.mu} reveal that the adjusted bias and MSE of Huber's $k$-estimator and the $\mu$-estimator do not vary much with $k$ and $\mu$.
+Therefore,~$k=1.5$ and~$\mu=3$ are chosen for subsequent computations.
+Notice also that the minimum bias and MSE are obtained for the~$\mu$-estimator with $\mu=3$ in most cases.

-M-estimators corresponding to different score functions for the GARCH~(1, 1) models have been compared under various error distributions via simulation study in Iqbal and Mukherjee (2010).
-Below we focus on comparing M-estimators with the underlying DGP being GARCH~(2, 1) models.
-We also evaluate the performance of M-estimators when the underlying DGP is the GARCH~(1, 1) model but it is misspecified as the GARCH~(2, 1) model.
-This is essentially the case where the parameter is at the boundary.